aerius/mongo-initializer/README.md

 <br>

-Example-project-database with local dbdata files using a Docker run.
+#### Initialize the example-project database with local dbdata files using a Docker run.
 ``` bash
 docker run \
 	--name example-project \